-In preparing this report, we relied, without audit, on information (some oral and some in writing) supplied by the System's staff.
-This information includes, but is not limited to, statutory provisions, employee data, and financial information.
-In our examination of these data, we have found them to be reasonably consistent and comparable with data used for other purposes.
-Since the valuation results are dependent on the integrity of the data supplied, the results can be expected to differ if the underlying data is incomplete or missing.
-It should be noted that if any data or other information is inaccurate or incomplete, our calculations may need to be revised.
+In preparing this report, we relied, without audit, on information (some oral and some written) supplied by the System's staff.
+This information includes, but is not limited to, statutory provisions, member data and financial information.
+We found this information to be reasonably consistent and comparable with information used for other purposes.
+The valuation results depend on the integrity of this information.
+If any of this information is inaccurate or incomplete our results may be different and our calculations may need to be revised.
+It should be noted that, because some contract negotiations were not complete at the time the valuation was begun, an assumed salary increase of 4.0% for certificated employees and 2.5% for classified employees was applied to the data we received to estimate the salaries for the year ending August 31, 2010.
+We do not believe any contracts settled since then would significantly change our results.